 This measure reports on the prevalence of disability for Indigenous Australians, including children with special needs and users of disability support services.

-Disability may be an impairment of body structure or function, a limitation in activities or a restriction in a person's participation in specific activities.
-A person's functioning involves an interaction between health conditions and environmental and personal factors.
+Disability might be an impairment of body structure or function, a limitation in activities or a restriction in a person's participation in specific activities.
 Indigenous Australians are at greater risk of disability due to increased exposure to factors such as low birthweight, chronic disease, infectious diseases, injury and substance use (AHMAC 2017).

-Overall: In 2014-15 in Victoria, 49% of Indigenous Australians aged 15 and over reported having a disability or restrictive long-term health condition (Table 1.14.2).
-The age-standardised rate for Indigenous Australians reporting having a disability or restrictive long-term health condition was 54% compared with 31% of non-Indigenous Australians (Table 1.14.1, Figure 1.14.1).
+Overall: In 2014-15 in South Australia, 47% of Indigenous Australians aged 15 and over reported having a disability or restrictive long-term health condition (Table 1.14.2).
+The age-standardised rate for Indigenous Australians reporting having a disability or restrictive long-term health condition was 1.6 times higher than the rate for non-Indigenous Australians (52% compared with 33%) (Table 1.14.1, Figure 1.14.1).

-Nationally, 45% of Indigenous Australians aged 15 and over reported having a disability or restrictive long-term health condition (Table 1.14.2).
-The age-standardised rate for Indigenous Australians reporting having a disability or restrictive long-term health condition was 50%, compared with 30% of non-Indigenous Australians (Table 1.14.1, Figure 1.14.1).
+Nationally in 2014-15, 45% of Indigenous Australians aged 15 and over reported having a disability or restrictive long-term health condition (Table 1.14.2).
+The age-standardised rate for Indigenous Australians reporting having a disability or restrictive long-term health condition was 1.7 times higher than the rate for non-Indigenous Australians (50% compared with 30%) (Table 1.14.1, Figure 1.14.1).

-Assistance with core-activities: In 2011, Census data showed that 6.9% of Indigenous Australians in Victoria needed assistance with a core-activity (self-care, mobility or communication) some or all of the time.
-The age-standardised rate for Indigenous Australians needing assistance with core-activities was 9.4%, compared with 4.6% for non-Indigenous Australians.
+Assistance with core-activities: In 2011 in South Australia, Census data showed that 6.7% of Indigenous Australians in South Australia needed assistance with a core-activity (self-care, mobility or communication) some or all of the time.
+The age-standardised rate for Indigenous Australians needing assistance with core-activities was 2 times higher than the rate for non-Indigenous Australians (9.9% compared with 4.9%).